 The PROS Plan does not have any direct financial impact.
-However, implementation of PROS Plan initiatives will each have financial impacts that will be addressed through subsequent council review and actions.
-Chapter six of the PROS Plan describes potential financial impacts in detail.
+However, implementation of PROS Plan initiatives will each have financial impacts that will be addressed through subsequent Council review and action.
+Chapter Six of the PROS Plan describes potential financial impacts in detail.